 The aim of this project is to gain practical experience with the effect of the memory hierarchy in the setting of searching.
-The project is to be done in groups, preferably of size two.

 Search Trees in Arrays

 Recall the idea of the heap data structure that if a binary tree is laid out in an array in a breadth-first manner (root, then its children, then its grandchildren,...), then navigation from a node to its children or vice verse can be done by simple arithmetic, i.e., there is no need for pointers.
 Specifically, if the root is placed at index 0 in the array, navigation can be done using the following rule: